psifio/Getting_and_Cleaning_Data/README.md

 3) CodeBook.md:
 This file describes the variables, the data, and the transformations  to clean up the data

-The originall dataset can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The original dataset can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip